huggingface/diffusers/examples/instruct_pix2pix/README.md

  We recommend this type of validation as it can be useful for model debugging.

- [Here] (TODO:run link), you can find an example training run that includes some validation samples and the training hyperparameters.
+ [Here](https://wandb.ai/sayakpaul/instruct-pix2pix/runs/ctr3kovq), you can find an example training run that includes some validation samples and the training hyperparameters.

  Once training is complete, we can perform inference: